iai-group/guidelines/python/README.md

 ### Virtual environments with anaconda

-  * Simplest way to start using virtual environments in anaconda is with command `conda create --name myenv` where `myenv` is the name of the environment we want to create.
+  * The simplest way to start using virtual environments in anaconda is with command `conda create --name myenv` where `myenv` is the name of the environment we want to create.

   * After creating the environment, we can activate it with `conda activate myenv` and deactivate with `conda deactivate`.